umbrellio/table_sync/docs/synopsis.md

 before_commit on: event, &block after_commit on: event, &block
 ```
 TableSync performs this callbacks after transaction commit as to avoid side effects.
 Block receives array of record attributes.

 ### Notifications

-The instrumentation API provided by Active Support.
+The instrumentation API is provided by Active Support.

 You can subscribe to notifications: